Less typing.

 Is my data private?

 Waffler has no servers and no backend — it runs entirely on your machine.
-Audio is sent directly from your device to your chosen transcription provider (Groq or OpenAI) under your own API key.
+Audio and transcripts are sent directly from your device to your chosen AI provider (Groq, Cerebras, or OpenAI) using your own API key.
+All three are US-based and explicitly state they don't train on API data.
 Waffler never sees or stores your audio.
-Cleanup of the transcript happens via your chosen AI provider (Groq, Gemini, or OpenAI) — again, under your own key.
 Your transcription history is saved only on your device.
 See how each provider handles your data →

 Does Waffler update itself?